 Complaints Seeking Suspension or Expulsion.
 The Code of Student Conduct shall provide a process for determining responsibility for allegations, if true, would justify a suspension or an expulsion.
 At minimum, this process shall include:

 - notice of the charge, which shall include a brief, but detailed, statement of facts that support the allegation and put the accused Student on notice of the alleged conduct and the potential sanction(s) which may result if it is determined that the accused Student is responsible for the alleged prohibited conduct, and also clearly articulates whether past code violations will be considered in determining a sanction for the alleged current conduct;

 - an opportunity for an agreed resolution;

 - a hearing process procedure, including the opportunity to present evidence;

-- the procedure for selecting an impartial decision maker(s), which should ensure that both the due process rights of any accused Student and the fairness of the process are preserved;
+- an impartial decision-maker(s) to ensure that both the due process rights of any accused Student and the fairness of the process are preserved;

 - a notice of outcome, which at a minimum, shall plainly state the decision and shall plainly state the rationale for the decision;

 - in the event that the Student is found responsible for violating the Code of Student Conduct, the notice of outcome should include a brief statement of the facts relied upon by the decision maker, the assigned sanction, the impact that the Student’s past conduct may have had on the determination of the assigned sanction, and an explanation of any appeal rights;

 - the right to counsel (at the Student’s expense); and